BSc (Hons) Sports Rehabilitation

 Why Study Sport Rehabilitation?

-- If you have a love of sport and, or want to work in sport.
+- If you have a love of sport and, or want to work in the sporting world.

 - If you’ve been affected by sports injuries